eurotech/kapua-eclipse/docs/developer-guide/en/building.md

 Again, don't forget the `console` profile if the Web Console image is needed:

     mvn clean install -Pdocker,dev,console -DskipTests

+Having built your images, you can now run them following the [running section](running.md).

 ## Security Scan